MyNameIsEgorA/soc_network/README.md

 First of all I'd recommend you to check the mind-map of the projects structure https://www.mindmeister.com/app/map/2922073572.
 It will make the understandings a lot easier.

 The project was started in the middle of August 2023 hopefully it will be finished this year

+To start the project make the following commands in your command line:

+##npm install
+(installs all the modules)

+##npm start
+(starts the project)

+After you will be redirected to your browser.
+If not just open the following URL http://localhost:3000/profile in your browser